 skeptic: Because miracles don’t happen!

-The unbelieving scholar can rely on logic that is just as unsound and reasoning that is just as circular as the person who believes the Bible just because the Bible tells them to believe the Bible.
-Let’s all of us set aside our presumed conclusions, consider the possibility that we may be wrong, and see where the evidence leads us.
+The unbelieving person can rely on logic that is just as unsound and reasoning that is just as circular as the person who believes the Bible just because the Bible tells them to believe the Bible.
+Let’s all of us set aside our presumed conclusions, consider the possibility we may be wrong, and see where the evidence leads us.

 Accessible, non-technical language